-- The School will provide each Form student and their parent / legal guardian with a copy of the IB document General regulations: Diploma Programme in the beginning of September. - The School will inform the parents / legal guardians of malpractice depending of the stages listed in the previous section.
-They will be informed right away if malpractice is suspected for work submitted at the stage of pending for authentication. - Students and his or her legal guardians have a right to see evidence, statements, reports and correspondence about the case upon approval of the School Director.
-Evidence may be withheld to protect the identity of an informant. - For IB assessments, it is the policy of the IBO that any candidate being investigated for malpractice is given the opportunity to be heard and to submit a written defence to IBCA.
-The School will not prevent this process, to edit or unduly influence the candidate's statement.
-The candidate is expected to make the content of the statement available to the coordinator, but may request that the statement remain confidential to the IBO. - For IB assessments, The candidate must be given sufficient time to prepare a response to the allegation.
-IBCA must be contacted for advice if the candidate may not be able to meet the deadline imposed.
+- The School will provide each Form student and their parent / legal guardian with a copy of the IB document General regulations: Diploma Programme at the beginning of September. - The School will inform the parents / legal guardians of malpractice depending of the stages listed in the previous section.
+They will be informed right away if malpractice is suspected for work submitted at the stage of pending authentication. - Students or their legal guardians have a right to see evidence, statements, reports and correspondence about the case upon approval of the School Director.
+Evidence may be withheld to protect the identity of an informant. - For IB assessments, it is the policy of the IBO that any student being investigated for malpractice is given the opportunity to be heard and to submit a written defense to IBCA.
+The School will not prevent this process, to edit or unduly influence the student's statement.
+The student is expected to make the content of the statement available to the coordinator but may request that the statement remain confidential to the IBO. - For IB assessments, the student must be given sufficient time to prepare a response to the allegation.
+IBCA must be contacted for advice if the student may not be able to meet the deadline imposed. - Investigations and appeal procedures for other external examinations and assessments such as the Cambridge IGCSE follow the stated procedure in the most updated version of the corresponding guiding documents.